-4.1.4.1 Resolving Kinematic Ambiguities with Examples
+5.1.4 Resolving Kinematic Ambiguities with Examples

 The danger here is that one may obtain poses that do not look human.
-Motion editing deals with this by being interactive, so that an animator who doesn't like the results can fiddle with the constraints until something better appears (see also [289]).
-An alternative is to allow relatively few degrees of freedom - for example, allow the animator to adjust only one limb at a time, as Maya does - or to require similarity to some reference pose [420, 427, 376].
+Motion editing deals with this by being interactive, so that an animator who doesn't like the results can fiddle with the constraints until something better appears (see also [334]).
+An alternative is to allow relatively few degrees of freedom - for example, allow the animator to adjust only one limb at a time - or to require similarity to some reference pose [430, 476, 483].
 This isn't always practical.
-An alternative, as Grochow et al. demonstrate, is to build a probabilistic model of poses and then obtain the best pose [144].
+An alternative, as Grochow et al. demonstrate, is to build a probabilistic model of poses and then obtain the best pose [164].

 One can do this as follows (for consistency within this review, our notation differs from that of Grochow et al.).
 Write y for a feature vector describing a pose x (the feature vector could contain such information as joint positions, velocities, accelerations, etc.).
 Write u for the (unknown) values of a low dimensional parametrization of the space of poses.
 Use the subscript i to identify values associated with the i'th example.
-Now assume we have a regression model $P(y|u, \theta)$ for θ some parameters (which in this case choose a model and weight components with respect to one another).
-We could obtain an inverse kinematic solution by maximizing with respect to x, subject to some kinematic constraints $g(\mathbf{x}) = 0$.
+Now assume we have a regression model $P(\mathbf{y}|\mathbf{u}, \theta)$ for θ some parameters (which in this case choose a model and weight components with respect to one another).
+We could obtain an inverse kinematic solution by maximizing with respect to x and u, subject to some kinematic constraints $g(\mathbf{x}) = 0$.
+Notice we need x (the configuration of the body), y (the feature vector) and u (the low dimensional representation) here.
+This is because u does not predict a unique \mathbf{y} - we may need to choose a body configuration that is close to, but not on, the low dimensional structure predicted by the model - and because many poses might have the same feature representation.
 The regression model is built using N examples \mathbf{y}i (note we do not know \mathbf{u}i for these examples).
 We assume the examples are independent and identically distributed (note the independence assumption needs care with motion data; frames may be correlated over quite long timescales), and obtain \mathbf{u}i , θ to maximise